 During the worst of the pandemic, major U.S. airlines did away with change fees on almost all their flights.
-That flexibility remains in place today, opening an avenue for travelers to change (or cancel and rebook) their existing reservations when fares drop – and pocket the difference.
+That flexibility remains in place today, and it opens an avenue for travelers to change (or cancel and rebook) their existing reservations when fares drop … and pocket the difference!

 Step 1: Say No to Basic Economy